BelledonneCommunications/linphone-android/README.md

 ### Behavior issue

-When submitting an issue on our [Github repository](https://github.com/BelledonneCommunications/linphone-android), please follow the template and attach the matching library logs:
+When submitting an issue on our [Github repository](https://github.com/BelledonneCommunications/linphone-android), please follow the template and attach the matching library logs.

-1. To enable them, go to Settings -> Advanced and toggle `Debug Mode`.
-If they are already enabled, clear them first using the `Reset logs` button on the About page.

-2. Then restart the app, reproduce the issue and upload the logs using the `Send logs` button on the advanced settings page.

-3. Finally paste the link to the uploaded logs (link is already in the clipboard after a successful upload).
+Starting 6.0.0 release, logs are always enabled and stored locally on the device, you can clear them/upload them securely on our server for sharing by going into the Help → Troubleshooting page.

 ### Native crash